hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 }
 ```

-The type checker will reject it, since `x` and `y` are used as types, but they aren't!
+The type-checker will reject it, since `x` and `y` are used as types, but they aren't!

 If the code is formatted differently, the problem becomes clear: